 Thanks once again to Ryan Vidrine, MD, for contributing this op-ed piece.
 If you’re willing to share your expertise with readers on our blog, please send an email to email@example.com.
 And for more on Ryan’s work, find him on Facebook: https://www.facebook.com/ryanvmd

-Lastly, if you’re a clinician or researcher looking for a new tool to make your work easier and more effective, have a look at the ways the nOCD app might help: click here.
+If you’re a clinician or researcher looking for a new tool to make your work easier and more effective, have a look at the ways the NOCD app might help: click here.